 launch_train_with_config exists mainly for historical reasons.

 Some wrappers were made on top of tensorpack trainers, to create a Keras-like interface.
-See Tensorpack+Keras examples for details.
+See the experimental Tensorpack+Keras examples for details.

 Raw Trainer Interface¶